 Aspect 1: Purpose

 Purpose is soul.
-Too many organisations have not clearly articulated nor communicated their reason for being (or in other words, the difference their company makes in the world).
+Too many organizations have not clearly articulated nor communicated their reason for being (or in other words, the difference their company makes in the world).
 But aligning to purpose is a bedrock principle in creating a successful culture.
 People long to connect to something bigger and more important than themselves.
-So corporations need to connect the ‘why’ of their organisation to the goals, longing for meaning, and desire to have an impact that live inside every employee.
+So corporations need to connect the ‘why’ of their organization to the goals, longing for meaning, and desire to have an impact that live inside every employee.
 We heard employees say over and over again that they are no longer satisfied going into work each day and leaving with a paycheck.
 Employees want to feel like they are changing the world.
-They want to understand how their organisation offers its customers, community, and society something they can’t possibly get anywhere else.
-And, perhaps most importantly, they want to understand where they fit into that organisation and how they individually help achieve that purpose.
+They want to understand how their organization offers its customers, community, and society something they can’t possibly get anywhere else.
+And, perhaps most importantly, they want to understand where they fit into that organization and how they individually help achieve that purpose.

 The value of understanding purpose was well articulated by a focus group attendee in London, England who said, “I think seeing the company vision, and that you’ve bought into that vision, and you understand where we’re going, and where your job fits into that vision and how you can help achieve that, that’s really important to me...What journey are we going on?”

-A great anecdote that captures the importance of organisational purpose is an unconfirmed exchange between a janitor and President John F. Kennedy just as NASA was getting started: “What do you do?”
+A great anecdote that captures the importance of organizational purpose is an unconfirmed exchange between a janitor and President John F. Kennedy just as NASA was getting started: “What do you do?”
 President Kennedy allegedly asked the janitor during a visit to Cape Canaveral.
 “Well, Mr. President, I’m helping to put a man on the moon” was the janitor’s supposed response.
-In reality, every employee needs to be able to say, “I understand how my role helps my organisation succeed at [insert purpose here].”
+In reality, every employee needs to be able to say, “I understand how my role helps my organization succeed at [insert purpose here].”

 “I think seeing the company vision, and that you’ve bought into that vision, and you understand where we’re going, and where your job fits into that vision and how you can help achieve that, that’s really important to me.”